mazin1hn/DevOps-Learning-Terraform/assignment-1/README.md

 ### Module-Based Infrastructure

-A reusable **EC2 module** is used to define all infrastructure resources, including:
+Infrastructure is defined using **separate, focused Terraform modules**, each responsible for a specific layer of the stack:

+- **VPC module**
   - VPC
   - Subnet
   - Internet Gateway
   - Route table and route table association

+- **EC2 module**
   - Security group with dynamic ingress and egress rules
-- SSH key pair
+  - SSH key pair association
   - EC2 instance

+Each module contains only the resources it owns, while shared values (such as VPC and subnet IDs) are passed between modules using Terraform outputs and input variables.
-The module contains all `resource` definitions, while the root Terraform configuration supplies environment-specific values via variables and `terraform.tfvars`.
+The root Terraform configuration supplies environment-specific values via variables and `terraform.tfvars`.

 This separation improves code organisation, reusability, and clarity.